 Revenue Growth & Market Exposure

 Parkland has become the preferred choice for its customers and suppliers, given its outstanding service, competitive products, and safe and on-time deliveries.
-The company’s supply relationships, storage infrastructure, and third-party rail and highway carriers connections have helped it to aid customers even at times of supply disruptions.
-A portfolio of reputed fuel brands and convenience store offerings have further enabled sticky customer relationships.
+The company’s supply relationships, storage infrastructure, and third-party rail and highway carrier connections have helped it, aid customers, even at times of supply disruptions.
+A portfolio of reputed fuel brands and convenience store offerings have further enabled sticky customer relationships over the years.

-The company is growing organically and through acquisitions.
-Parkland acquired Sol this year, which further strengthened its foothold in the Caribbean fuel market.
-The company is also looking at increasing the production of lower-carbon intensity fuels at Burnaby Refinery which is operating at a refinery utilization of 92%.
+Parkland is growing organically as well as through acquisitions.
+The company is also looking at increasing the production of lower-carbon intensity fuels at Burnaby Refinery which is operating at a refinery utilization of 90.3%.